WLAN-Pi/developers/CONTRIBUTING.md

 4. Explain the use case for features

 Even if you're already working on a fix, create an issue to document it.

+### Good Bug Reports

+When filing bug reports, please include:

+**1. How to reproduce the issue**
+- Provide a small code sample that can be run immediately
+- Or describe what you're doing, how often it happens, your environment, etc.

+**2. What you expected to happen**
+- What does "success" look like for your code?

+**3. What actually happens**
+- Don't just say "it doesn't work" or "it fails"
+- Describe the failure: exception message, how actual result differs from expected

+**4. Version and installation info**
+- What version you're using
+- How you installed it

+**5. Location in code (if known)**
+- This helps other developers resolve the bug faster

+If you don't provide this information, resolution will take longer.
+If we ask for clarification and you don't respond, we may close the issue without fixing it.

+### Issue Templates

+When opening a new issue, always fill out the issue template.
+Not doing so may result in your issue not being managed in a timely fashion.

 ## Security guidelines